 Try Something New

-In another life, I was a keen horserider, having my own for most of my tween and teen years, and attending holiday horse-riding camps whenever the school holidays arose.
-Blair, however, had spent no time on a horse in around twenty years, and had also never been in a jet boat.
-Rotorua was set to change all that for him, and I’ve never eaten from a Hangi, so that was my new experience.
+In another life, I was a keen equestrian, having my own horse for most of my tween and teen years, and attending holiday horse-riding camps during school holidays.
+Blair, however, hadn’t spent any time on a horse for twenty years, and had also never been in a jet boat.
+Rotorua was set to change all that for him, and I’d never eaten from a Hangi, so that was my new experience.